From Fines to Imprisonment: What Are the Effects of Computer Piracy?

 However, if a company is proven in criminal court as not having the correct software licensing, there are numerous, serious repercussions.

 Imprisonment - Software piracy is a serious offence and can lead to responsible staff (such as Managing Directors) to be imprisoned if found guilty of the crime.
+This is one aspect that is often forgotten under piracy UK law.

 Exposure to Cyber Attack – In a global software survey, titled ‘Unlicensed Software and Cybersecurity Threats’, a link between unlicensed software and malware on PCs was confirmed.
 The higher the unlicensed PC software rate in a country, the more malware that is encountered there.
+This is an effect of software piracy outside of the realms of law; software piracy leaves businesses with little to no security fail safes.

 How to Avoid Software Piracy

 Alternatively, if you have warned your boss and little has been done, you may now be in the position to report them.
 Report the use of unlicensed software anonymously to the Federation Against Software Theft (FAST) online today to put a halt to illegal software use.
+We promise to protect your details unless they are required in a legal proceeding and you may be owed a compensatory reward.